 Smart bathroom features – Motion-sensor lights or touchless faucets.

-Read- Free Bathroom Upgradation Grants For Veterans 2025-Home Safety and Comfort
+Learn more about bathroom grants for veterans.
+Free Bathroom Upgradation Grants For Veterans 2026-Home Safety and Comfort.

 Federal Grants and Programs for Senior Bathroom Upgradation